 Molar volume of gas.
 Molar volume of gas.
 The relationship between the volume of a substance and its quantity

-Molethis is the amount of a substance that contains as many structural units of a given substance (molecules, atoms, ions, etc.) as there are carbon atoms contained in 0.012 kg (12 g) of a carbon isotope 12 WITH .
+molethis is such an amount of a substance that contains as many structural units of a given substance (molecules, atoms, ions, etc.) as there are carbon atoms in 0.012 kg (12 g) of a carbon isotope 12 WITH .

 For example, one mole of copper contains 6.02 10 23 copper atoms (Cu), and one mole of hydrogen (H 2) contains 6.02 10 23 hydrogen molecules.

-Molar mass(M) is the mass of a substance taken in an amount of 1 mole.
+molar mass(M) is the mass of a substance taken in an amount of 1 mol.

-Molar mass is designated by the letter M and has the dimension [g/mol].
-In physics they use the unit [kg/kmol].
+The molar mass is denoted by the letter M and has the unit [g/mol].
+In physics, the dimension [kg/kmol] is used.

 In the general case, the numerical value of the molar mass of a substance numerically coincides with the value of its relative molecular (relative atomic) mass.